informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica3/practica3_en.md

   flexibility in regard to where the error is handled (and the error message printed).

-- *File handling*: a useful addition to the application would be the facility to save and load records containing a high-score for each level of the game.
-This requires handling scores, with points given for each zombie killed.
+- *File handling*: a useful addition to the application would be the facility to save and load high-scores for each level of the game.
+Clearl, this requires defining the scoring to be used, here, with points given for each zombie killed.

 # Exception handling